-See "About preferred fencing" on page 313.
+See "About preferred fencing" on page 322.

 - If the preempt and abort command returns success, that system has won the race for that coordinator disk. - Each system will repeat this race to all the coordinator disks.
 The race is won by, and control is attained by, the system that ejects the other system's registration keys from a majority of the coordinator disks. - On the system that wins the race, the vxfen module informs all the systems that it was racing on behalf of that it won the race, and that subcluster is still valid. - On the system(s) that do not win the race, the vxfen module will trigger a system panic.
-The other systems in this subcluster will note the panic. determine they lost control of the coordinator disks, and also panic and restart.
+The other systems in this subcluster will note the panic, determine they lost control of the coordinator disks, and also panic and restart. - Upon restart, the systems will attempt to seed into the cluster.

-- Upon restart, the systems will attempt to seed into the cluster. - If the systems that restart can exchange heartbeat with the number of cluster systems declared in /etc/gabtab, they will automatically seed and continue to join the cluster.
+- If the systems that restart can exchange heartbeat with the number of cluster systems declared in /etc/gabtab, they will automatically seed and continue to join the cluster.
 Their keys will be replaced on the coordinator disks.
 This case will only happen if the original reason for the membership change has cleared during the restart. - If the systems that restart cannot exchange heartbeat with the number of cluster systems declared in /etc/gabtab, they will not automatically seed, and HAD will not start.
-This is a possible split brain condition, and requires administrative intervention.
+This is a possible split brain condition, and requires administrative intervention. - If you have I/O fencing enabled in your cluster and if you have set the GAB auto-seeding feature through I/O fencing, GAB automatically seeds the cluster even when some cluster nodes are unavailable.
+See "Seeding a cluster using the GAB auto-seed parameter through I/O fencing" on page 317.